 Applying Preventers at Wrong Time

 Crabgrass preventers (aka pre-emergence treatments) do one thing and one thing only.
 They prevent crabgrass (and any other seed) from sprouting.
 Once crabgrass sprouts, it’s too late.
 Here’s the key.
 Apply preventer between the second and the third mowings.
 Because crabgrass starts sprouting a few weeks after the grass greens up, that’s generally just the right time.

 Grass grows best when it’s growing in the “pH happy zone.”
 Grasses like a pH level between 6 and 7.2.
 If the soil is too acidic or too alkaline, the grass won’t thrive even if you do everything else right.
 So collect one tablespoon-size sample a couple of inches under the sod in three different places in your yard and take the three samples in for testing.
 Some garden centers offer the service, or search the Internet for “soil testing” to find a place to send it.

 You’re after a pH between 6 and 7.2.
-If it’s too high, you’ll treat the lawn with iron sulfate or sulfur; too low and you’ll use pelletized limestone.
+If it’s too high, ; too low and you’ll use pelletized limestone.
 Whoever does the testing will tell you what and how much to use to fix the pH.
-Applying the treatment is as easy as walking around the yard with a spreader.
+Applying the treatment is as easy as walking around the yard with a spreader. sulfur to your lawn

 Illustration courtesy of Trevor Johnston

 Don’t treat your whole lawn for just a few weeds.
 That’s expensive, a hassle and ecologically unsound.
 If you have only a few weeds, pull them by hand with a weeding tool, or spray each one with a pump-up sprayer.